Precedence-Constrained Decision Trees and Coverings: Abstract

 \section{Abstract}

 This work considers a number of optimization problems and reductive relations between them.
-The two main problems we are interested in are the \emph{Optimal Decision Tree} and \emph{Set Cover}.
+The two main problems we are interested in are the \textsc{Optimal Decision Tree} and \textsc{Set Cover}.
 We study these two fundamental tasks under precedence constraints, that is, if a test (or set) $X$ is a predecessor of $Y$, then in any feasible decision tree $X$ needs to be an ancestor of $Y$ (or respectively, if $Y$ is added to set cover, then so must be $X$).
-For the Optimal Decision Tree we consider two optimization criteria: worst case identification time (height of the tree) or the average identification time.
-Similarly, for the Set Cover we study two cost measures: the size of the cover or the average cover time.
+For the \textsc{Optimal Decision Tree} we consider two optimization criteria: worst case identification time (height of the tree) or the average identification time.
+Similarly, for the \textsc{Set Cover} we study two cost measures: the size of the cover or the average cover time.

 Our approach is to develop a number of algorithmic reductions, where an approximation algorithm for one problem provides an approximation for another via a black-box usage of a procedure for the former.
 En route we introduce other optimization problems either to complete the `reduction landscape' or because they hold the essence of combinatorial structure of our problems.
-The latter is brought by a problem of finding a maximum density precedence closed subfamily, where the density is defined as the ratio of the number of items the family covers to its size.
-By doing so we provide $\cO^*(\sqrt{m})$-approximation algorithms for all of the aforementioned problems.
-The picture is complemented by a number of hardness reductions that provide $o(m^{1/12-\epsilon})$-inapproximability results for the decision tree and covering problems.
-Besides giving a complete set of results for general precedence constraints, we also provide polylogarithmic approximation guarantees for two most typically studied and applicable precedence types, outforests and inforests.
-By providing corresponding hardness results, we show these results to be tight.
+The latter is brought by a problem of finding a \textsc{Maximum Density Precedence-Closed Subfamily}, where the density is defined as the ratio of the number of items the family covers to its size.
+We provide $\mathcal{O}^*(\sqrt{m})$-approximation polynomial-time algorithms for all aforementioned problems.
+The picture is complemented by a number of hardness reductions that provide $\mathcal{O}(m^{1/12-\epsilon})$-inapproximability results for the decision tree and covering problems.
+Besides giving a complete set of results for general precedence constraints, we also provide polylogarithmic approximation guarantees for two most typically studied and applicable graph types, outforests and inforests.
+By providing corresponding hardness results, we show most of these results to be tight.